ripleyXLR8/thermostat_esp8266_mqtt_jeedom/README.md

 * **uint8_t display_i2c_address** : The I2C adress of your display

 # Future evolutions?
+* Making an enclosure to integrate it in my living room.
+I still don't wall if it will be wall mounted inside a wall power socket with a power supply or place in a case with a rechargable battery.

 * I'm thinking about solar powering the module.
 I will first implement a deepsleep mode and then maesure the current to see what battery and what solar cell choose.

 * Writting a plugin to integrate it more "cleanly" inside jeedom will be good.
 (Not having to set scenario....)